Spiritual works of mercy

 Wikipedia description:

-Works of mercy (sometimes known as acts of mercy) are practices considered meritorious in Christian ethics.
+Works of mercy (sometimes called acts of mercy) are practices considered meritorious in Christian ethics.
 The practice is popular in the Catholic Church as an act of both penance and charity.
-In addition, the Methodist church teaches that the works of mercy are a means of grace that evidence holiness of heart (entire sanctification).
-The works of mercy have been traditionally divided into two categories, each with seven elements: "Corporal works of mercy" which concern the material and physical needs of others.
+In addition, the Methodist Church teaches that the works of mercy are a means of grace that evidence holiness of heart (entire sanctification).
+The works of mercy have traditionally been divided into two categories, each with seven elements: "Corporal works of mercy" which concern the material and physical needs of others.
 "Spiritual works of mercy" which concern the spiritual needs of others.
-Pope John Paul II issued a papal encyclical Dives in misericordia on 30 November 1980, declaring that "Jesus Christ taught that man not only receives and experiences the mercy of God, but that he is also called upon 'to practice mercy' towards others."
+Pope John Paul II issued a papal encyclical, known as Dives in misericordia, on 30 November 1980, declaring that "Jesus Christ taught that man not only receives and experiences the mercy of God, but that he is also called upon 'to practice mercy' towards others."
 Another notable devotion associated with the works of mercy is the Divine Mercy, which derives from apparitions of Jesus Christ to Saint Faustina Kowalska.

 Read more on Wikipedia >